Keep Up With McLean!

 “The findings are important, because if the health of cells in culture reflects the health of the same cells in a human brain, we may be able to create a better model for studying psychotic disorders,” said the study’s senior author, Bruce M. Cohen, MD, PhD, director of McLean Hospital’s Program for Neuropsychiatric Research (PNPR).
 Cohen said such a model could give researchers a greater capacity to find genetic and biochemical targets in the brain.
 Using these targets, he said, “could enable us to develop novel and more effective interventions for psychotic disorders.”

 For their work, Cohen and his colleagues, including first author Donna L. McPhie, PhD, director of the Cellular Neuropsychiatry Laboratory in the PNPR, drew on studies showing that altered pathways of brain development can be found across most cases of schizophrenia and that inaccurate connections and “leaks” in signaling between nerve cells are a feature of many psychotic disorders.
 A substance called myelin, produced by cells called oligodendrocytes, serves as a kind of insulation to prevent these leaks.
-In studies at McLean Hospital by co-author Dost Öngür, MD, PhD, chief of the Psychotic Disorders Division at McLean, and his colleagues, myelin was measured and found to be reduced in the brain in patients with schizophrenias.
+In studies at McLean Hospital by co-author Dost Öngür, MD, PhD, chief of the Center of Excellence in Psychotic Disorders at McLean, and his colleagues, myelin was measured and found to be reduced in the brain in patients with schizophrenias.

 Based on this prior research, Cohen and his colleagues drew on a repository of cell lines they had obtained from patients with psychiatric disorders.
 These samples were reprogrammed from skin cells into brain-like cells in the laboratory.
 The reprogrammed cell lines, taken from both ill and healthy patients, produced nerve cells and support cells called glia, including oligodendrocytes, in laboratory cultures.
 Investigations into these cells revealed significant abnormalities in the development of oligodendrocytes grown from subjects with psychotic disorders.